 vulnerability: popularity contest, skewed by most powerful memebers in the sub-discipline who attend conferences and the fact that non-degree holding activists are allowed into associations. (see TES: Jan 31, 2015, Part I).

-Meta-Analysis – scan of the available literature and research study base, by keyword, results in a body of studies which are then broken out by alternative position supported by the body of studies
+Meta-Analysis – scan of the available literature and research study base, by keyword, results in a body of studies which are then broken out by a full set of research on all Ockham’s Razor sufficient alternative positions supported by the body of studies

 vulnerability: keywords are weak as inclusion criteria basis, body does not differentiate between consilience/incremental development studies versus true alternative comparison and discovery research, often includes science articles touted as ‘studies’ which are simply a rehash of other studies, data analysis of data analysis is weak as compared to direct observational study, and dissenting opinions are not typically observable in the study base; especially if there is social pressure around the favored alternative. (see TES: Jan 31, 2015, Part II also see “Muta-Analysis“).